Pathak94/electronut.github.io/_posts/2015-08-02-why-how-document-project.md

 find that you have created a portfolio of projects.
 This is much more credible than a resume with exagerrated accounts of your fabulous acheivements.
 In fact your documentation *is* your real resume.
-People will eventually notice you work, and it will open doors.
+People will eventually notice your work, and it will open doors.
 This blog for example, has given me international exposure.
 It has put me touch with the maker community at large, given me oppportinities for collaboration, and played a part in landing my first book contract.